Surgery Instructions

 Before Surgery

 Schedule a pre-operative physical exam with your primary care doctor within 30 days of surgery.
-If both eyes are scheduled for surgery, try to have the pre-op exam within 30 days of the 2nd surgery.
+If both eyes are scheduled for surgery, have the pre-op exam within 30 days of the 2nd surgery.

 If you use eye drops for another eye disease, please clarify with your surgeon whether these should be continued.
 Glaucoma drops will often be continued throughout the postoperative period.